ryanmorr/util.css/README.md

 #### Images

-Name             | Description
+Class             | Description
 ---------------- | -------------------------------------------------------------------------------------------------------------
 `hide-text`      | Image replacement to provide a caption to an image that is only available to web crawlers and screen readers.
 `img-responsive` | Make an image responsive while maintaining aspect ratio.

 #### Transitions

-Name          | Description
+Class          | Description
 ------------- | -----------------------------------------------------------------------------------------------------------------
 `transition`  | Allow an element to transition whenever a property changes.
 `fadable`     | Provides a fade in/out effect to an element.